Growth Metrics

 Walmart (WMT) Short term Debt (2016 - 2026)

-Walmart (WMT) has disclosed Short term Debt for 18 consecutive years, with $6.6 billion as the latest value for Q1 2026.
+Walmart's Short term Debt history spans 18 years, with the latest figure at $6.6 billion for Q1 2026.

 • Short term Debt hit $6.6 billion in Q1 2026 for Walmart, up from $3.5 billion in the prior quarter.